Wyrdware/Portfolio/content/projects/mosaic.md

 ## Overview

-Mosaic is a universal gameplay framework for Unity used by designers and developers to build, collaborate on, and share gameplay systems.
+Mosaic is a universal gameplay framework I developed for Unity used by designers and developers to build, collaborate on, and share gameplay systems.
 The framework ensures developed features are scalable, reusable, and fully cross compatible.
 This allows individuals, studios, and communities to invest in their systems creating value that is retained accross projects.

 Mosaic serves as the architectural foundation for *Echoes in the Mists*, an RIT capstone game featured at various local conventions, showcased at the **2025 GDC New York State Pavilion**, and highlighted as part of RIT’s recognition as the **#3 MS game design program in the U.S**.